ysalitrynskyi/week-1/README.md

 ## ⏰ Timeline

-Deadline: January 16, 2024, 23:59 UTC. if you want to submit your 88 minute video and the link, you will find your way through the internet into that inforamtion
+Deadline: January 16, 2024, 23:59 UTC. if you want to submit your 88 second video and the link, you will find your way through the internet into that information.

 ## ❓ Questions?